srobo/team-emails/SR2022/2021-11-12-discord-credentials.md

 Hi

 This year, we're using [Discord](https://studentrobotics.org/docs/team_admin/discord) as our primary communication method for competitor support.
 Your invite link is [discord link]().
+If you don't already have a Discord account, you can register an account for free.

 Upon joining the server users will need to provide a password to gain the correct permissions.
 For your team, the password is: `password`.
 Please share both the invite link and the relevant password with your competitors.
 Discord access should not be shared to those outside your team.